Home/Sandvik Mining are able to make the right decisions with Pagero TMS

 Managing different data sources

 Access to a host of different data sources was essential to the control tower’s ability to meet its information requirements at every level.
-Primelog gained access to all the relevant order information from SMC’s own ERP management system.
-Fifteen shipping companies were linked to the system via EDI, giving Primelog access to information on shipment statuses, invoices, deviations, and actual delivery dates.
-The distribution centre in Eindhoven, which handles the distribution of goods mainly in the EMEA region, could then be tied into Primelog.
+Pagero gained access to all the relevant order information from SMC’s own ERP management system.
+Fifteen shipping companies were linked to the system via EDI, giving Pagero access to information on shipment statuses, invoices, deviations, and actual delivery dates.
+The distribution centre in Eindhoven, which handles the distribution of goods mainly in the EMEA region, could then be tied into Pagero.
 The Control Tower was now ready to conduct large scale testing of the system functionality in earnest.

-Primelog now enables SMC’s regions and segments to follow the entire logistics flow and access shipment status information using a web browser.
-“With all the information sources (more than 100 external parties) linked to Primelog, we are now managing the daily operational shipping logistics, and can also make advanced cost, quality and follow-up calculations,” says Nygren.
+Pagero now enables SMC’s regions and segments to follow the entire logistics flow and access shipment status information using a web browser.
+“With all the information sources (more than 100 external parties) linked to Pagero, we are now managing the daily operational shipping logistics, and can also make advanced cost, quality and follow-up calculations,” says Nygren.
 “The ability to break down shipping costs and delivery quality by supplier, product or destination is opening up new opportunities for us to streamline our operations.”

 “Having complete and reliable information optimises our ability to make the right decisions, ones that result in higher quality and more cost savings.”